Dr. Richard Rosenfeld: Violent crime

 Cities and states across the country are reporting rising rates of violent crime.

 SciLine interviewed: Dr. Richard Rosenfeld, a professor of criminology and criminal justice at the University of Missouri – St. Louis, where his research focuses on explaining U.S. crime trends.
-He discussed topics including: what we can make of reports that carjackings, murders, and other violent crimes are on the rise in many places; the reliability of the data documenting those trends; and factors driving these trends, and solutions that might be able to address them.
+See the footage and transcript from the interview below, or select ‘Contents’ on the left to skip to specific questions.

 Interview with SciLine